ms/buildtogether.tech/fairness/index.md

 Between 1985 and 1987, a programming bug in the [Therac-25][therac-25] resulted in six patients being given massive overdoses of radiation, leading to death or serious injury.
-This incident has been used as a cautionary tale in software engineering courses ever since, but as far as I can tell, has had no effect on what programmers write or how they write it.
-Very few of us write control software for medical radiation machines, so this example and others like it seem very abstract.
+This incident has been used as a cautionary tale in software engineering courses ever since, but since very few of us write control software for medical radiation machines, this example and others like it seem very abstract.

 In the last few years, though, we have all seen first-hand just how much harm software can do to everyone.
 A decade ago, Facebook discovered that angry